Christopher-Costa/Ansible-KVM/roles/tftp-server/README.md

 * Ansible 2.5.
 Backward compatibility with older versions of Ansible is not guaranteed.
 * A target system running RHEL/CentOS 7
-* Guests must belong to an inventory group named 'pxe-clients' in order for a pxelinux.cfg file to be generated and installed on the TFTP server.
+* Guests must belong to an inventory group named 'pxe_clients' in order for a pxelinux.cfg file to be generated and installed on the TFTP server.

 Role Variables
 --------------